algorithmiaio/dev-center/_pages/algorithmia-enterprise/scms.md

 __OAuth Client Secret__: This is the value of the “Client Secret” you received during the “Create an OAuth App” step.

-In order to create a Bitbucket Server SCM, you must create a Personal Access Token in your Bitbucket Server instance and provide the Project Key of the project where you'd like repositories created.
-These fields replace the OAuth Client ID and OAuth Client Secret fields in the creation form when Bitbucket Server SCM is chosen from the dropdown:
+In order to create a Bitbucket Server SCM, you must create a personal access token in your Bitbucket Server instance and provide the project key of the project where you'd like repositories created.
+These fields replace the OAuth Client ID and OAuth Client Secret fields in the creation form when Bitbucket Server SCM is chosen from the drop-down:

-__Personal Access Token__: The token used by Algorithmia to create a repository for algorithms create a webhook for receiving repository events.
+__Personal Access Token__: The token used by Algorithmia to create a repository for algorithms to create a webhook for receiving repository events.

 __Project Key__: The project key of the project where you'd like repositories created.